kedacore/sample-go-rabbitmq/README.md

 **Notes:**

-* The default RabbitMQ image built by bitnami does not support ARM CPU architecture so if running this demo on a computer with a ARM Processor use the [official rabbitmq image](https://hub.docker.com/_/rabbitmq) instead.
-To install RabbitMQ using the official rabbitmq image run the following command:

-    ```cli
-    helm install rabbitmq --set auth.username=user --set auth.password=PASSWORD --set image.tag=latest --set image.repository=rabbitmq bitnami/rabbitmq --wait
-    ```

 * If you are running the rabbitMQ image on KinD, you will run into permission issues unless you set `volumePermissions.enabled=true`.
 Use the following command if you are using KinD:

     ```cli